GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **At Higher Tiers**: Each tier beyond minimum sees the range increase by 2 yards or allow you to tranpsort one additional willing creature you are touching.

 **Critical Failure**: You manage to get halfway to your target, but fail to appear properly and are prone until the end of the round as you lose your bearings.
-Each tier beyond 1st adds a another round in which you are disoriented, leaving you prone.
+Each tier beyond 1st adds another round in which you are disoriented, leaving you prone.

 #### Wretched Ray